warner-benjamin/transformer-from-scratch/README.md

 ### GPU

+Flash Attention requires [recent NVIDIA drivers](https://docs.nvidia.com/datacenter/tesla/driver-installation-guide/index.html) and Cuda/Cuda Toolkit on a machine with [a recent NVIDIA GPU](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#nvidia-cuda-support).

+You have a few options for installing the Cuda/Cuda Tookit.

+#### Option 1: Miniconda

-For Flash Attention support you'll need to install Cuda/Cuda Toolkit 12.4.
-The simplest way is to use [Miniconda](https://docs.anaconda.com/miniconda/install) to install it.
+One option for installing Cuda/Cuda Toolkit is to use [Miniconda](https://docs.anaconda.com/miniconda/install).

 ```bash
 # swap cuda-toolkit for cuda if you want to compile cuda packages